-PED-152 Swimming-Beginning 1 (0-2) AND
+PED-152 Swimr ning-Beginning 1 (0-2) AND

+Prerequisites: None

+Corequisites: None

+This course is designed for non-swimmers and beginners Emphasis is pl aced on

 This course is designed for non-swimmers and beginners.
 Emphasis is placed on developing confidence in the water, learning water safety, acquiring skills in floating, and learning elementary strokes.
 Upon completion, students should be able to demonstrate safety skills and be able to tread water, back float, and use the crawl stroke for 20 yards.
 (1997 SU) This course has been approved to satisfy the following requirement(s):